stouch/docs/extensions/hooks.md

 /public/extensions/custom/hooks/send-email/hooks.php
 ```

-### Pages, Layouts, and Interfaces
+### Modules, Layouts, and Interfaces

-If you're creating a custom Page, Layout, or Interface, you might want to add additional custom Hooks in order to process data send or retrieved for the extension.
-Pages, Interfaces, and Layouts support their own Hooks by adding a `hooks.php` file to the extension folder.
+If you're creating a custom Module, Layout, or Interface, you might want to add additional custom Hooks in order to process data send or retrieved for the extension.
+Modules, Interfaces, and Layouts support their own Hooks by adding a `hooks.php` file to the extension folder.
 The format is the same as a regular Hook.

 ## Reference